research-software-directory/research-software-directory/docs/instruction/README.md

 1. Set the ``isPublished`` slider near the top of the page to the right to have it included in [research-software.nl](https://research-software.nl).
 1. **Don't forget** to click ``Save`` when you're done.
-1. You may need to refresh the page to see newly added items appear in the left pane
 1. Refer to section [_Delays_](#delays) and section [_The query
 trick_](#the-query-trick) to know when you get to see your changes.